Gov. Jay Inslee worries President Trump’s moves with the U.S. Postal Service will jeopardize mail-ballot voting

 Gov. Jay Inslee and state Attorney General Bob Ferguson have discussed what might be done to protect Washington state’s vote-by-mail system if the Trump administration degrades the U.S. Postal Service before the November election.

-During a press briefing about the state’s response to COVID-19 Thursday, Inslee said that recent comments and potential actions by President Trump could undermine vote-by-mail here and across the nation, and that Ferguson is considering what might be done to safeguard the state’s voting system.
+During a press briefing about the state’s response to COVID-19 Thursday, Inslee said that recent comments and potential actions by President Trump could undermine vote-by-mail here and across the nation.

 “I did talk with Attorney General Bob Ferguson today, who shares my view that the president’s action are harmful and undemocratic,” Inslee said.
 “He is now considering our rights in Washington state.”

-Earlier Thursday during an interview on the Fox Business Network, Trump said he is against providing election aid to states and is also opposed to a bailout for the Postal Service, which needs assistance to meet the large volume of ballots predicted to be cast by mail this year because of the pandemic.
+Earlier Thursday during an interview on Fox Business Network, Trump said he is against providing election aid to states and is also opposed to a bailout for the Postal Service, which needs assistance to meet the large volume of ballots predicted to be cast by mail this year because of the pandemic.

 In a call to Maria Bartiromo’s Fox Business show, Trump said if there is no deal, there is no money for the Postal Service.